Yalanji Arts Centre

 Key action areas in the plan include:

-The Plan builds on the work already occuring through the Backing Indigenous Arts Initiative and is a key deliverable of Creative Together and its second action plan, Grow 2022-2026.
+The Plan builds on the work already occurring through the Backing Indigenous Arts Initiative and is a key deliverable of Creative Together and its second action plan, Grow 2022-2026.

 Download the First Nations Fashion and Textiles Plan